Richard Holbrooke: Foreign Service (1962–1969)

 President John F. Kennedy's call to service inspired Holbrooke to enter government work.
 A few weeks after college graduation, Holbrooke entered the Foreign Service where he underwent Vietnamese language training.
 He served for six years in Vietnam, first in the Mekong Delta, as a civilian representative for the Agency for International Development working on the rural Pacification Program, a program supporting the South Vietnam government with economic development and enacting local political reforms.
 Holbrooke later became a staff assistant to Ambassadors Maxwell Taylor and Henry Cabot Lodge Jr., by securing the position from his best friend, Anthony Lake.

 During this time, he served with many other young diplomats who would play a major role in American foreign policy in the decades ahead, including John Negroponte, Frank G. Wisner, Les Aspin and Peter Tarnoff.
 When Holbrooke was 24, he joined a team of experts, formed by President Lyndon Johnson that was separate from the National Security Council.

 Following his time in the White House, Holbrooke served as a special assistant to Under Secretaries of State (then the number-two position in the State Department) Nicholas Katzenbach and Elliot Richardson.
 In 1968, Holbrooke was asked to be part of the American delegation to the 1968 Paris peace talks, which was led by former New York Governor Averell Harriman and Deputy Secretary of Defense Cyrus Vance.
 He also drafted a volume of the Pentagon Papers, a top-secret report on the government's decision-making in Vietnam.
 Following these assignments, Holbrooke spent a year as a mid-career fellow at the Woodrow Wilson School at Princeton University.

 Peace Corps and Foreign Policy (1970–1976)

 In 1970, at his own request, Holbrooke was assigned to be the Peace Corps Director in Morocco.
 Holbrooke initially rejected an offer to become the editor of the magazine Foreign Policy instead recommending his friend, John Campbell.
 After two years, he left the Foreign Service to become the managing editor of the magazine after Campbell died of thyroid cancer.
-Holbrooke held the position from 1972–1976.
+Holbrooke held the position from 1972 to 1976.
 During his tenure, the magazine ran investigative reports on Vietnam and the Middle East which disturbed some members of the foreign policy community.
 At the same time (1974–75), he was a consultant to the President's Commission on the Organization of the Government for the Conduct of Foreign Policy and was a contributing editor to Newsweek International.